SMKST Petro

 1. By Mobility

-Based on mobility, land rigs can be categorized into some types, such as skid-mounted rigs, fast-moving rigs, and truck-mounted rigs.
+Based on mobility, land rigs can be categorized into 4 types: skid-mounted rigs, fast-moving rigs, trailer-mounted rigs, and truck-mounted rigs.
 Each type offers unique advantages suited to different drilling scenarios and terrains.
-Let’s explore these four types of rigs in detail.

 (1) Skid-mounted Rigs